Romania's Ponta in driving seat in presidential polls

 The Social Democrats, heirs to the Communists whose single-party rule was toppled in a 1989 revolution, have courted voters by restoring some of the pensions and wages for state workers cut under Ponta's predecessor.
 Ponta has pledged to hike pensions again next year, has cut value added tax on items such as bread, and cut an employment tax.

 But his campaign was hit by setbacks as well.
-Basescu accused Ponta of working as a spy in the 1990s - a charge Ponta's camp rejected as a political smear.
-Ponta's father-in-law and other ruling party politicians were also hit by corruption allegations in the last weeks of the campaign.
+Basescu accused Ponta of spying for the foreign intelligence service in the 1990s - a charge Ponta's camp rejected as a political smear.
+Ponta's father-in-law and other ruling party politicians were also hit by graft allegations in the last weeks of the campaign.

+Romania joined the European Union in 2007 but remains its second poorest and one of its most corrupt member states.
+It has struggled to absorb EU development funds needed for example to fix a shoddy road network, tax evasion is rife and 40 percent of households don't have indoor bathrooms.

+"I am fed up with politicians and their corruption," Marin Tudose, a 48-year-old dye maker, who will vote for a right-wing candidate.
+"When will we start to live better?
+Because so far it hasn't happened for me."

 LEADING OPINION POLLS